 HOW TO GET TO GREAT LANGDALE

-Great Langdale is a remote valley in the Lake District.
+Great Langdale is centrally located in the Lake District.
 The easiest way to get around is with your own car.
 That way you could get the views from Side Pike, the reflections in Blea Tarn and hike or scramble the Langdale Pikes, all in the same day.

 PARKING AT GREAT LANGDALE